KolyaIvankov/deeplearning4j/docs/samediff/templates/dl4j-integration.md

     //...
     .build();
 ```
-And we are done - this two layers effectively serve in our network as a 2d-convolutional layer with a custom activation
+And that's it - now these two layers effectively work as a 2d-convolutional layer with a custom activation.
-function.

 ## Example: lambda vertices